Conifer Gardening with Colors and Texture

 As I look back at the gathering of last summer in Raleigh, I appreciate that Tony Avent provided examples to ACS attendees to consider when designing a landscape, no matter how large or small that landscape is.
 May the thoughts and photos I have presented be further inspirations for use of contrast in landscape design.

-Photographs by Mary Warren.
+Text and photographs by Mary Warren.

 Mary Warren lives in Seattle with her husband, Dan Gurney.
 They are co-owners of Gardening Artist.
 Mary also serves as head gardener at Bramble Bump-JM Cellars Winery in Woodinville, Washington.